 David is certified as a Georgia Firefighter, PADI SCUBA diver, and nationally registered Emergency Medical Technician.
-He is active with the Georgia Firefighters Burn Foundation, serving as past Chairman of their Board of Directors, is a member of the Board of Directors of Lanier Technical College, and District Vice President of Georgia Association of Fire Chiefs.
+He is active with the Georgia Firefighters Burn Foundation, serving as past Chairman of their Board of Directors and is a member of the Board of Directors of Lanier Technical College.

-Prior to joining Hall County's Fire Department, Kimbrell served in the fire departments of the City of Cornelia and Habersham County.
+Kimbrell has previously served in the fire departments of the City of Cornelia and Habersham County.
 He also served as a policeman for the City of Baldwin and as a Correctional Officer for the Hall County Sheriff's Office.